wallacebrf/Synology-to-TrueNAS/README.md

 ## 13.)
 Data Logging Exporting to Influx DB v2
 <div id="Data_Logging_Exporting_to_Influx_DB_v2"></div>

 TrueNAS has built in metrics that show CPU usage, network usage and more.
 This is great, but one might want to export this data to be able to better display it in Grafana for example.
 Unfortunately TrueNAS only exports data over Graphite and I like to use InfluxDB v2 which removed the ability to natively ingest graphite formatted data.
-Because of this i needed an intermediary step to convert the graphite data into something InfluxDB could ingest.
-To do this i used a `truenas-graphite-to-prometheus` exporter.
+Because of this I needed an intermediary step to convert the graphite data into something InfluxDB could ingest.
+To do this I used a `truenas-graphite-to-prometheus` exporter.
 InfluxDB can ingest prometheus data.

 1. Setup TrueNAS exporter under `Reporting --> Exporters` so we can get the data out of TrueNAS.
 - **Name**: netdata